benny-png/CODEDEX-HACKATHON-PARIS_OLYMPICS_PREDICTION-Team-Hackathletes/README.md

 ---

-# Hackathletes App
+# Hackathletes App (CODEDEX HACKATHON CHALLENGE 2024 Paris Olympics Predictions)

 Try it [here](https://hackathletes.streamlit.app)

 Welcome to the Hackathletes App!
-This application is designed to provide an interactive experience for exploring predictions and analytics for the Paris 2024 Olympic Summer Games.
+This application is designed to provide an interactive experience for exploring predictions and analytics for the Paris 2024 Olympic Summer Games for the [Codédex](https://www.codedex.io) hackathon

 ## Table of Contents